SlimIO/CLI/README.md

 <details>
 <summary>--add</summary>

 Add an addon to the agent with the name or an Url from github.
 Currently, it's only take from SlimIO organization.

-The value define the name of the agent folder
 </details>

 <details>
 <summary>--create</summary>

+>You must be in an agent folder !

 Create bunch of files for the agent:
 - Addon: default addon for a developper
 - Manifest: file configuration for SlimIO projects
 </details>

 <details>